east-sussex-county-council/Escc.Umbraco.UserAccessManager/Documentation/Umbraco User Control.md

 Ticking and clearing the checkbox against each page updates the permissions immediately.

-## Sync user permissions
-This will obtain the current set of page permissions from Umbraco and replace the page permissions recorded in the local database.

-**Note**: This seems unnecessary as this system should always ensure that it is synchronised with the website.
-The website is the source, so I have changed this application to update its local permissions store on page load.
-I have also hidden the button, as it should not be needed.

 ## Copy user permissions
 Replace permissions for the current user with those from another user.

-## Set editor
-What is this for?

-**Note**: There does not appear to be a reason for this button / function, so I have hidden it.

 ## Tools
 There is a tools folder (/tools/) with the following pages / options: